-Scott Marr begins his 14th season as UAlbany's head coach.
+Scott Marr begins his 15th season as UAlbany's head coach.
 The only coach hired in the Division I era at the University at Albany, Marr, a four-time America East Coach of the Year, has coached the Great Danes to six America East championships, six appearances in the NCAA Tournament and a pair of NCAA Tournament victories.
-He has a 108-95 career record at UAlbany and has coached a pair of co-Tewaaraton winners, 17 All-Americans, four Tewaaraton finalists, two Lt.
+He has a 120-102 career record at UAlbany and has coached a pair of co-Tewaaraton winners, 17 All-Americans, four Tewaaraton finalists, two Lt.
 Raymond J. Enners Award winners for Most Outstanding DI Player, two Lt.
 Col. J.L.
-Turnbull Award winner for the best Attackman in the nation, five America East Players of the Year and 69 all-conference players.
+Turnbull Award winners for the best Attackman in the nation, five America East Players of the Year and 69 all-conference players.

 2013 saw the Great Danes have their best season since '07, going 13-5 with a perfect 5-0 conference record, winning the America East and a subsequent berth in the NCAA Tournament.
 The team earned victories over ranked opponents Syracuse, Johns Hopkins and UMass and finished with a #12 ranking.
 UAlbany had the best offense in the country with 15.94 goals a game, over a goal more than the second place school, and scored in double digits in 16 of their 18 games.
 Marr was honored as the America East Coach of the Year for the third time.
 Lyle Thompson led all of Division I with 6.65 points per game, finishing with 50 goals and 63 assists, earning a Tewaaraton finalist honor, the Lt.
 Col. J.L.
 Turnbull Award for the best attackman in Division I lacrosse and America East Player of the Year.
 The three Thompson brothers were all honored as All-Americans.
 In total, nine players earned all-conference honors, including Lyle Thompson, Myles Thompson and Jon Newhouse earning America East All-Conference First Team, and three more on the conference's All-Rookie Team.